Phi-Innovations/incubator-nuttx/boards/arm/stm32/phi-innovations/README.txt

     CONFIG_EXAMPLES_NUNCHUCK_DEVNAME="/dev/nunchuck0"

-  You need to connect GND and +3.3V pins from Nunchuck connector to GND and 3V of stm32f4discovery respectively (Nunchuck also can work connected to 5V, but I don't recommend it).
+  You need to connect GND and +3.3V pins from Nunchuck connector to GND and 3V of phi-innovations respectively (Nunchuck also can work connected to 5V, but I don't recommend it).
 Connect I2C Clock from Nunchuck to SCK (PB6) and the I2C Data to SDA (PB9).